Platt College's New Campus as of September 12, 2022

 The maximum number of enrollments in any one course in the program is two regardless of the reason for enrollment/re-enrollment (failure, withdraw, and LOA).

-If a student must take an LOA due to documented COVID-19, s/he will not have the LOA count towards the maximum number of enrollments in any one course.
+If a student must take an LOA due to documented COVID-19, they will not have the LOA count towards the maximum number of enrollments in any one course.

 The maximum number of failures across the program curriculum is three regardless of the category of failure (Grade D in nursing or failure in any course).
 Failure of any four different courses at any point in the program will result in permanent termination from the College.